timjogorman/RicherEventDescription/guidelines.md

 So, when applied to data:

-\ex.
-If Will had stopped by the store, he'd have *bought* cupcakes.
+- If Will had stopped by the store, he'd have *bought* cupcakes.
 But he was too lazy. \a. \textbf{*bought*}: DocTimeRel: BEFORE,
 Polarity: NEG, Modality: ACT

-\ex.
-If Will stopped by the store, he probably *picked* up cupcakes.
+- If Will stopped by the store, he probably *picked* up cupcakes.
 He lacks the fortitude to resist frosting. \a. \textbf{*picked*}:
 DocTimeRel: BEFORE, Polarity: POS, Modality: HYP

-\ex.
-Will stopped by the store, so, of course, he *bought* cupcakes.
+- Will stopped by the store, so, of course, he *bought* cupcakes.
 Do you want one? \a. \textbf{*bought*}: DocTimeRel: BEFORE, Polarity:
 POS, Modality: ACT

-\ex.
-If we had added this section to the guidelines earlier, our annotator agreement would have been *better*. \a. \textbf{*better*}:
+- If we had added this section to the guidelines earlier, our annotator agreement would have been *better*. \a. \textbf{*better*}:
 DocTimeRel: BEFORE, Polarity: NEG, Modality: ACT